 “How to report crypto taxes?” is a question asked by many confused individuals.
 In order to accurately file and report crypto transactions, crypto traders are required to have the posses the 1040 schedule D and the IRS form 8949.

-Make sure all of your cryptocurrency transactions are listed on Form 8949 along with the date you purchased the crypto, the date you sold or exchanged the crypto, your proceeds or fair market value, your cost base and your benefit or loss.
+According to Apnews.com, it’s important to make sure all of your cryptocurrency transactions are listed on Form 8949 along with the date you purchased the crypto, the date you sold or exchanged the crypto, your proceeds or fair market value, your cost base and your benefit or loss.

 Once each trade has been listed, sum them up and pass the number to your Schedule D 1040 form.
 Be sure to include both these forms in your annual tax return.
 Nevertheless, this proves to be too cumbersome a method to follow, which is why you will benefit greatly from crypto-tax software.